todomd/todo.md/README.md

 ### Why not using online management tools?

-Most often, a new project starts with a list of tasks to outline what needs to be done quickly.
+Often times, a new project starts with a list of tasks to outline what needs to be done quickly.

-Although some online tools are useful to manage large projects efficiently, using them in the early stages will add more effort and overhead for an MVP Product.
+Although some online tools are useful to manage larger projects efficiently, using them in the early stages will add more effort and overhead for small projects.

+A few other reasons like: portable plain text format, same project directory, offline working, privacy, versioning (using git), minimalist tool, etc.

 ### TODO.md format